 - Effectively plan out their internship reports, and learn how to be proactive in engaging their internship mentors.

-Registration is limited to 30 people, and will close on 12 May 2023.
+Registration is limited to 30 people, and will close on 12 May 2023 at NOON.

 The fees for this workshop cover all workshop handouts, printed extension publications (including the Field Guide for IPM in PNW vineyards and the 2023 Grape Pest Management Guide), and lunch.